If you are arrested for allegedly violating Nevada DUI law, you face 2 separate proceedings:

 Temporary and Restricted Driver's Licenses

-Nevada DUI defendants with suspended licenses can usually get "temporary driver's licenses" allowing them full driving privileges pending results of a Nevada DMV hearing and then a "restricted driver's license" allowing them limited driving privileges when the suspension period is half over.
+Nevada DUI defendants with suspended licenses can usually get "temporary driver's licenses" allowing them full driving privileges pending results of a Nevada DMV hearing and then a "restricted driver's license" allowing them limited driving privileges when the suspension period is half over (restricted licenses are not available for a second-time DUI).
 Learn more about Nevada DUI laws for temporary driver's licenses and restricted driver's licenses in our article on Nevada DUI laws for temporary driver's licenses and restricted driver's licenses.

 Contact a Las Vegas DUI Attorney for Further Assistance